-On the other hand, small businesses tend to use fairly proven business models that they can either match or improve on, they launch within established markets, and they aim for longevity.
-These organizations also take a longer approach to growth, if at all.
+On the other hand, small businesses tend to use fairly proven business models that they can either match or improve on, they launch within established markets, and their small business ideas and practices aim for longevity.
+These organizations also take a longer approach to growth with target audiences, if at all.
 So while there are risks involved with starting a small business, they’re generally more manageable than they are for startup owners.

 Which type of business is right for you?

 When you’re figuring out how you’ll execute your new business idea, it’s important to think about whether you’re a startup entrepreneur or a small-business owner.
-Why?
-Making the distinction early in the process will help you define the path for your future business.
-You’ll be able to set growth expectations, research your funding methods, create a plan for your business, and define what “success” means to you.
+Making the distinction early in the process will help you know how to define the path for your future successful business.
+You’ll be able to set growth expectations, research your funding methods, create a plan for a great business with a customer base, and define upfront what “success” means to you.